 A permit expires five years from the date of approval by the RSC.
-In order to continue using radioactive materials without interruption, a renewal application must be submitted far enough before the expiration date to allow for RSC review and approval.
+In order to continue using radioactive materials without interruption, the renewal process must be started in BioRAFT in advance of the expiration date to allow for RSC review and approval.